 If someone makes lots of promises and sounds impressive, but offers nothing more than buzz words to back up their claims: run away!
 Quickly.
 You’ll thank me later.
 Schools need to focus on what works... and once you’re making $10M+ in annual revenue, then you can afford to flirt with spending money on viral marketing and PR campaigns to enhance broader branding efforts.

-My approach to advertising vocational schools online is basically the same as how I deal with buzz-word-only “marketing” people: don’t waste my, or my clients’ time.
+My approach to advertising vocational schools online is basically the same as how I deal with buzz-word-only “marketing” people: don’t waste my, or my clients’ time unless it directly converts.
 Advertising for vocational schools has one goal: capturing leads.
 Don’t let anyone tell you otherwise.
 Advertising gets you leads, Admissions are the masters of converting those leads to students, and Marketing is the management umbrella that coordinates the two to increase efficiency.

 … and don’t even get me started about how wrong people are when they say “We’re targeting people who don’t know they want to attend your school yet.”
 That’s a 1980′s skinny tie mentality that sounded cool as a pitch to clients before Google was invented and the general public was able to research everything under the sun by themselves.
 Moreover, it’s wholly bogus if your tuition is more than the average used car: 99% of people do not make point-of-purchase decisions when the cost is in the thousands.